Famed Tsukiji fish market uneasy over move to new site

 They said they were planning to have some fresh Tsukiji fish with their feast of ramen, green tea ice cream and savory "okonomiyaki" pancakes.

-"It's very sad," Gill said of the plans to close the market.
+"It's very sad," Gill said of closing the market.
 "You really get to see inside old Japanese culture."

 Keahi Pagatpatan, an airline worker from Long Beach, California, strolling recently in Tsukiji with a friend said the market's emotional and cultural backdrop.